 Crypticrock.com – I hope that trend continues.
 I’d like to know more about what some of your musical influences are?

-Crypticrock.com –That is very true.
+Crypticrock.com – That is very true.
 My last question for you is regarding films.
-Crypticrock.com is a rock/metal and horror news site so we like to focus on all genres.
-Are you a fan of horror films and if so what are some of your favorite horror films?
+Are you a fan of Horror films, and if so, what are some of your favorites?